wking-io/Fluture/README.md

 ##### `#ap :: Future a b ~> Future a (b -> c) -> Future a c`
 ##### `.ap :: Apply m => m (a -> b) -> m a -> m b`

-Applies the function contained in the right-hand Future to the value contained in the left-hand Future.
-Both Futures involved will run in parallel, and if one rejects the resulting Future will also be rejected.
+Applies the function contained in the right-hand Future or Apply to the value contained in the left-hand Future or Apply.
+If one of the Futures rejects the resulting Future will also be rejected.
 To learn more about the exact behaviour of `ap`, check out its [spec][14].

 ```js
 Future.of(1)